amirhoseinZare/wallet/README.md

     { "referenceId": "number" }
     ```
   - **Description**: Processes a transaction to add or subtract money from a user's wallet.
 Throws a `NotFoundException` if the user with the specified ID is not found.

+## JSDoc Comments in This Project

+We use JSDoc comments at the beginning of every function in this project to:

+1. **Enhance Code Readability:** Provide clear explanations of what each function does, its parameters, return values, and exceptions.
+2. **Improve Maintainability:** Make it easier to maintain and update the code by clearly documenting its behavior.
+3. **Enable Documentation Generation:** Facilitate the automatic creation of up-to-date API documentation.
+4. **Ensure Consistent Standards:** Standardize documentation format across the codebase.
+5. **Aid Collaboration:** Help team members understand and work with the code more efficiently.

+JSDoc comments are key to maintaining clarity and quality in our code.